WebAssembly/design/FAQ.md

 is not useful for code generation (but which represents a large surface area for codegen implementers to deal with).
-It also has undefined behavior (largely similar to that of C and C++) which makes some classes of optimization feasible or more powerful, but which can lead to unpredictable behavior at runtime.
+It also has undefined behavior (largely similar to that of C and C++) which makes some classes of optimization feasible or more powerful, but can lead to unpredictable behavior at runtime.
 LLVM's binary format (bitcode) was designed for temporary on-disk serialization of the IR for link-time optimization, and not for stability or compressibility (although it does have some features for both of those).